CS6460/CourseLibrary/_intro_pages/tips-publication-formats-and-destinations.md

   nav: "side-nav"
 ---

-## Tips For The Class: Publication Formats and Destinations
+## Publication Formats and Destinations

 ## Types of Publications